Welcome to the Grand Rapids Community College Early Childhood Learning Laboratory

 - The registration fee is waived for all grant-funded programs (Great Start Readiness Program (GSRP), CCAMPIS, ELNC 3 year old and Early Head Start (EHS), and Occupational Support).

-- Families that have a time lapse in enrollment (i.e. spring or summer term) will need to repay the registration fee as well as the first week’s tuition upon return.
+- Families that have a time lapse in enrollment (i.e. summer term) will need to repay the registration fee as well as the first week’s tuition upon return.

 Vacation Credit